mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 This pattern completion is mirrored in the work of other pairs.

 Thus replicating is a kind of participation in an emerging community.
 There is also a link made by the parent to previous working practices.
 Using a paper book to make a sketch of the work to be completed.

 These kinds of shifts of activity and cultural practices brought by the participants also feed into the ongoing culture of the game making community.
 For example the use of paper designs and paper prototyping that for some of the home ed families was a familiar practice was something that I adopted more broadly after observing the families involved.

-#### Other ideation methods supported  GDPs

-**Exploring the granular and grokkable nature of GDPs**

-Another example of ideation helped by GDPs is the following example which shows Te and Da are creating a new tilemap for a maze game.
-Te is able to map existing knowledge of tools and home knowledge of the kid of game he is imagining to rapidly make revisions.

-    They thinking of a feature – wrap around like Pac-man Da – Yeah we can do that.
-Save that for version 1.1

-    Da – what’s the theme
-    Da – sketch it on paper?
-    Te – I’m just going with it.

-As aligned with the learning design principle of rapid feedback, changes in the code which Te is altering to impact on the new design pattern of a top down game, are immediately apparent in the preview window.

-As such, Te does not feel the need to prototype on paper.
-GDPs if well designed can be accessible in this grokkable way.

-The term grok is used here to indicate an embodied, intuative understanding that mirrors the concept of deep learning. https://en.wikipedia.org/wiki/Grok

-Repeated practice is an important part of this process.

-Other examples of grokking concepts?

 <!--
 NOTE - IS THIS ALREADY COVERED IN PREVIOUS CHAPTER - COMPLEX DESIGN PROCESSES? ()